dswyhart/danielle_cv/index.md

 * Implemented application insights and provided analysis to product teams along with creating product enhancment recommendations.
 * Provided 24x7 support, incident management, and subject matter expert consultation during system or service interuptions.
 * Wrote product specs, flow charts, training documents, and process runbooks.
-* Managed petabytes of aggrigated data across.
+* Managed petabytes of aggrigated data using SQL tasks and stored procedures.
 * Built, maintainted, and troubleshot no-SQL database solutions (couchbase, redis cache).
 * Built and provided analysis using ELK (Elastic Search, Logstash, Kibana).
 * I was in the process of learning Terraform and Kubernetes along with continerizing our products.